-pressures that are applied to special nuclear materials.
-In contrast to full-scale testing, what makes the experiments subcritical is that the configuration and quantities of explosives and weaponsrelevant quantities of plutonium do not allow a self-sustaining nuclear chain reaction, or criticality, to occur.
+Nearly 1,000 feet underground in PULSE - a secure, protected and environmentally controlled laboratory - physics experiments use chemical high explosives to generate extreme pressures that are applied to special nuclear materials.
+In contrast to full-scale testing, what makes the experiments subcritical is that the configuration and quantities of explosives and weapons-relevant quantities of plutonium do not allow a self-sustaining nuclear chain reaction, or criticality, to occur.

-Originally, subcritical experiments were conducted in single-use alcoves mined into the walls or in vertical boreholes in the floor of the U1a Complex.
+Originally, subcritical experiments were conducted in single-use alcoves mined into the walls or in vertical boreholes in the floor of PULSE.
 Today, the experiments are conducted in a mined space known as a "zero room."
 Experiments in the zero room are contained within a robust confinement vessel which prevents the release of radiological material and allows the room to be used again in future experiments.
-The U1a Complex is also in close proximity to the Device Assembly Facility at the NNSS, enabling efficient and flexible experimental component assembly in a controlled environment.
+PULSE is also in close proximity to the Device Assembly Facility at the NNSS, enabling efficient and flexible experimental component assembly in a controlled environment.